CrackAD/cs207-FinalProject/docs/milestone2.md

 To use CrackAD, create a .py file (`yourname.py`) with the following lines of code:
 ```
-from EasyDiff import Var
+from EasyDiff.ad import AD
-from EasyDiff import AD
+from EasyDiff.var import Var
 import numpy as np

 # give it a function of your choice